 9508 N Timpanogos Cove

 - This five-acre park complex contains five picnic pavilions: one large, one medium, and three small.
-Reservations are taken for use of the large pavilion only (8 tables and large BBQ grill).
+Reservations are taken for use of the large pavilion only (8 tables, large BBQ grill, lights, NO electrical outlets).

 - Two playgrounds, one for tots and one for teens

 - Connects to the Bonneville Shoreline Trail in the Canyon Heights subdivision.

 - Timpanogos Cove is accessed from 9340 N Canyon Heights Drive.

 10440 N Mesquite Way